Netflix’s brilliant hall of mirrors ‘Bandersnatch’: The future of content gamification

 Produced in 2018 and set in 1984 – including flashbacks to the early seventies – Bandersnatch manages to transcend its series, Black Mirror, to become the type of jewel-like puzzle-case technodystopia right at home in a novel of the period by an author such as Philip K. Dick, whose work is directly referenced in a poster on set.

 Self-reference is the name of the game here, creating a magical density akin to the fiction of Jorge Luis Borges or Michael Ende: it’s a choose-your-own-adventure movie adaptation of a fictional choose-your-own-adventure video game based on a fictional choose-your-own-adventure novel called Bandersnatch by fictional author Jerome F. Davies, fictionally famous for murdering his fictional wife after writing it.

 The recursion would disappoint if it ended there.
-After you, the viewer, make a few decisions for aptly-named protagonist Stefan Butler (a riveting Fionn Whitehead), the young game programmer cottons on to the jig, expressing his quite appropriate paranoia at the situation, and his feeling of lack of control becomes a major theme as we interfere in his life.
+After you, the viewer, make a few decisions for aptly named protagonist Stefan Butler (a riveting Fionn Whitehead), the young game programmer cottons on to the jig, expressing his quite appropriate paranoia at the situation.
+His feeling of lack of control becomes a major theme as we interfere in his life.